Netflix Prize: Progress over the years

+The algorithms used by the leading teams were usually an ensemble of singular value decomposition, k-nearest neighbor, neural networks, and so on.

 On August 12, 2007, many contestants gathered at the KDD Cup and Workshop 2007, held at San Jose, California.
 During the workshop all four of the top teams on the leaderboard at that time presented their techniques.
-The team from IBM Research — Yan Liu, Saharon Rosset, Claudia Perlich, and Zhenzhen Kou — won the third place in Task 1 and first place in Task 2.
+The team from IBM Research—Yan Liu, Saharon Rosset, Claudia Perlich, and Zhenzhen Kou—won the third place in Task 1 and first place in Task 2.

 Over the second year of the competition, only three teams reached the leading position: